rishkhandelwal/OlampicsData-DataEngineering/README.md

 - data - this contains raw data cvs file
 - transformed-data - this contains data that can be used used to build a dashboard.
 - ipynb file - contains Pyspark transformation code

+**Work for Future**
+Can create dashboard using transformed data using tableau, PowerBI, etc.